Beech Factory Airport: Incidents

 On November 20, 2013 at approximately 9:30 pm CST, a Boeing 747-400 Dreamlifter with registration N780BA and operated by Atlas Air was en route to McConnell Air Force Base when it landed at the wrong airport.
 The pilots initially erroneously thought that they were at Beech Factory Airport.
 After reviewing coordinates with ATC and communicating with local ground control, it was determined that they were in fact at Colonel James Jabara Airport.
 The plane successfully took off at 1:15 pm CST on November 21 and landed at nearby McConnell AFB.
-The NTSB opened an investigation about the wrong landing.
+The NTSB opened an investigation about the mistaken landing.